AdobeDocs/experience-manager-learn.pt-BR/help/sites/integrations/adobe-target/load-and-fire-target.md

             component: window.adobeDataLayer.getState(coreComponentEvent.eventInfo.path)
         };

-        //Trigger the Launch Rule, passing in the new `event` object
+        // Trigger the tags Rule, passing in the new `event` object
-        // the `event` obj can now be referenced by the reserved name `event` by other Launch data elements
+        // the `event` obj can now be referenced by the reserved name `event` by other tags data elements
         // i.e `event.component['someKey']`
         trigger(launchEvent);
    }
 }

-// With the AEM Core Component event handler, that proxies the event and relevant information to Adobe Launch, defined above...
+// With the AEM Core Component event handler, that proxies the event and relevant information to Data Collection, defined above...

 // Initialize the adobeDataLayer global object in a safe way window.adobeDataLayer = window.adobeDataLayer || [];